Free shore access

 Looking over Jinek Bay from the cliffs that surround it, you’ll quickly understand why this must-see site in Lifou is nicknamed “The Natural Aquarium”.
 Through the surface of its beautifully translucent water, you can already see the magnificent corals that make up the reputation of this spot.
-Here, it’s an invitation to discover some of the most beautiful reefs of Lifou, where hundreds of species of tropical fish flourish and swim about.
+It invites to discover some of the most beautiful reefs of Lifou, where hundreds of species of tropical fish live.

 Jinek Bay is located in Easo, on the northwest coast of Lifou island.
-To get there, it is better to have a rental car.
+To get there, a rental car is recommended.
 Otherwise, hitchhiking works pretty well on the island.
-From Wé, the main village of Lifou, it takes about 35 minutes by car.
-It is recommended to use a geo-tracking application to find the site, though it is poorly indicated.
+From Wé, the main village of Lifou, it takes about 35 minutes by car to reach the bay, located here.

-There are stairs installed on the small cliff that allow yourself to be equipped and ready to launch into the water safely.
+There are stairs installed on the small cliff that allow easy water entrance straight on the reef.

-The area to be explored covers the coral reef that has developed in the calm waters of the bay.
-You can easily spot the coral bommies from the stairs and the different lookouts.
-In this sheltered area and after the absence of a beach, the corals developed only a few meters from the shore, just below the surface of the water.
+The snorkeling area covers the coral reef that has grown in the calm waters of the bay.
+You can easily spot the coral through the surface from the stairs and the different lookouts.
+In this sheltered area and after the absence of a beach, the corals developed only a few meters from the shore.

 Jinek Bay greatly deserves its nickname of “Natural Aquarium”.
-Before completely immersed in the water, everything is already an incredible wonder: multicolored corals swept by sun rays, giant clams unfolding their fluorescent mantle in crystal clear water, sea lilies swaying by the movements of the water.
-Here, the decor is divine.
-Although some areas are slightly damaged, especially near the stairs, the corals are in overall superb condition on this spot.
+Before completely immersed in the water, everything is already an incredible wonder: multicolored corals, giant clams unfolding their fluorescent mantle in crystal clear water, sea lilies swaying by the small waves.
+Although some areas are slightly damaged, especially near the stairs, the corals are in overall great condition on this spot.

 This site is natural and you will not find any restaurants in the immediate vicinity.
 A water source is available outside the sanitary block on the site, which is often closed.